ssie4273/ssie4273/README.md

 - 👀 I’m interested in ...
 Model Railways and Slotcars
 - 🌱 I’m currently learning ...
-How to use a Arduino as a Carerra Race computer including starting lights.
+How to use a Arduino as a Carerra Race computer including starting lights (finished in the meantime).
 This project is also used to get familiar with git & github.
-- 💞️ I’m looking to collaborate on ...
+The next project will be for a DCC decoder for the IIm railway.
 - 📫 How to reach me ... via mastodon: [@ssi@social.anoxinon.de](https://social.anoxinon.de/web/@ssi)
 or twitter: [@ssi_zwitscher](https://twitter.com/ssi_zwitscher)